US religious freedom watchdog 'implores' Biden administration to designate India

 USCIRF Commissioner David Curry said India's extension of domestic repression to target religious minorities from India living abroad "is especially dangerous and cannot be ignored."

-India's foreign ministry dismissed the recommendation when it was first issued in 2020, criticizing "biased and tendentious comments."
+India's foreign ministry dismissed the recommendation when it was first issued in 2020, criticising "biased and tendentious comments."